sgoldenlab/simba/docs/Tutorial_tools.md

 3. The new greyscale version of the video will be created and have the name *Name of original video* + *_grayscale*.
 The new video will be located in the same folder as the original video.

+## Change FPS (frame-rate) of videos

+### Change FPS of a single video

+1. Click on `Tools` -> `Change fps` -> `Change fps for single video` and a new pop up window is displayed.

+2. Click on `Browse File` and select the video you want to change the FPS for.

+3. In the `Output FPS` entry-box, enter the FPS of the new video as a number (e.g., `15`).

+4. Click the `Convert` button.
+A new video is saved in the directory of the input video with the `fps_15` filename suffix.

+### Change FPS of multiple videos

+1. Click on `Tools` -> `Change fps` -> `Change fps for multiple videos` and a new pop up window is displayed.

+2. Click on `Browse Folder` and select the directory containing the videos you want to change the FPS for.

+3. In the `Output FPS` entry-box, enter the FPS of the new videos as a number (e.g., `15`).

+4. Click the `Convert` button.
+New videos are saved in the directory of the input videos with the `fps_15` filename suffix.

 ## Merge images to video